d-krupke/cpsat-primer/README.md

 process much more manageable.

 #### Domain Variables

-_This section is especially for those with a constraint programming background, who may be tempted to use domain variables instead of sticking to boolean and integer variables.
-Everyone else can probably skip this section._

 When dealing with integer variables that you know will only need to take certain values, or when you wish to limit their possible values, domain variables can